Menu background

-All ECD program options require the successful completion of a Minnesota Criminal Background Study.
+All Early Childhood program options require the successful completion of a Minnesota Criminal Background Study.

-Students completing this AS or AAS will be able to:
+Students completing this AAS will be able to:

 • Employ skills in the areas of child safety, health and nutrition;